IIIF/api/source/presentation/4.0/model.md

 ### rendering
 {: #rendering}

 A resource that is an alternative, non-IIIF representation of the resource that has the `rendering` property.
-Such representations typically cannot be painted onto a single Canvas, as they either include too many views, have incompatible dimensions, or are compound resources requiring additional rendering functionality.
+Such representations typically cannot be painted onto a single Container, as they either include too many views, have incompatible dimensions, or are compound resources requiring additional rendering functionality.
 The `rendering` resource _MUST_ be able to be displayed directly to a human user, although the presentation may be outside of the IIIF client.
 The resource _MUST NOT_ have a splash page or other interstitial resource that mediates access to it.
 If access control is required, then the [IIIF Authentication API][iiif-auth] is _RECOMMENDED_.
-Examples include a rendering of a book as a PDF or EPUB, a slide deck with images of a building, or a 3D model of a statue.
+Examples include a rendering of a book as a PDF or EPUB, a slide deck with images of a building, or a 3D model of a statue otherwise represented as an Image on a Canvas.

 The value _MUST_ be an array of JSON objects.
 Each item _MUST_ have the `id`, `type` and `label` properties, and _SHOULD_ have the `format` and `language` properties.